slahiri/LendingClubCaseStudy/README.md

    * Constant values - The columns having same values across the rows will be ignored as they wont contribute to the analysis
    * Redundant columns - The columns which are redundant example the url is one on one derivation of the loan id
    * ID Columns - The columns which represent some ID of the row data and does not have any corellation with leading attribute(loan_status) will be ignored eg. loan_id, member_id etc.
+   * Name and Description Columns - For the perspective of current case study, the name or description of the company will not contribute to analysis and will be ignored.
+In future, NLP can be applied to description to gain intent and attributes.
+For this case study, it will be out of scope.

 ### Approach / Workflow